Soil replacement for residential yards

 This map shows our soil replacement sequence inside the study area.
 We started work in the the darkest shade of green and over time, we will move to the lighter shades.
 We are currently working in area 2.

 This map shows our soil replacement sequence outside the study area.
 We will begin work in area A. We will start with the darkest shades of brown and move to the lighter shades over time.

 The study area is where the Environmental Protection Agency (EPA) oversaw Asarco’s soil sampling and replacement work in the early 1990s and 2000s.
 For more information on the sequence, please see the Program Design and Implementation Plan (March 2013).

 Outside the study area

 Outside of the study area, we will start with the darker shades of brown and move to the lighter shades.
-In the next couple of years, we hope to begin soil replacement work in area A (see map).
+We hope to begin soil replacement work in area A in 2019 (see map).